Sonic The Hedgehog 4™ Episode II Review

 - - - - -

 © SEGA.
 All rights reserved.
-SEGA, the SEGA logo, SONIC THE HEDGEHOG and SONIC THE HEDGEHOG 4 EPISODE II are registered trademarks or trademarks of SEGA Holdings Co., Ltd. or its affiliates.
+SEGA, the SEGA logo, Sonic The Hedgehog 4: Episode II, SEGA Forever, and the SEGA Forever logo are registered trademarks or trademarks of SEGA Holdings Co., Ltd. or its affiliates.